 Phil previously served as an instructor at Carleton University's Department of Law and a law clerk at the Federal Court of Canada.
 Prior to that, he started a few companies, worked in the financial services industry, and practiced civil and commercial litigation in Montreal.

 Phil graduated from the McGill Faculty of Law with degrees in civil and common law, on the Dean’s Honor List and with the highest standing in property law and constitutional law.
 He subsequently pursued an LL.M. as a Bombardier scholar.
 Phil is called to the bar in New York, Massachusetts, and Quebec.
-He is a member of the Chartered Institute of Arbitrators and holds three financial services designations.
+He is a fellow of the Chartered Institute of Arbitrators and holds three financial services designations.

 Phil has authored over twenty academic articles, most peer-reviewed.
 His research focuses on public law (principally employment and taxation law), behavioral economics, and new religious movements.
 Phil also writes on other things, such as Quebec’s Bill 21, children’s literature, and the porn industry.
 A free version of each of his articles can be accessed at https://ssrn.com/author=2790633.